webplatform/docs/css/data_types/angle/index.md

 Measurements may be positive or negative, and may extend past the limit required to specify a full circle.

+If using Javascript to set or manipulate styles requiring angle measurements, it is worth mentioning that the trigonometric [[concepts/programming/javascript/core_objects#Math_Object|Math functions]] use radians for angles.
 }}
 {{Examples_Section
 |Not_required=No